Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 Samuel conducted multiple searches of the rectory, examining the attic, nursery, and other areas where the disturbances were most frequent, but found no evidence of intruders, animals, or structural issues that could explain the loud knockings, footsteps, or object movements.

 As the phenomena escalated, Samuel’s investigations took a more confrontational turn.
-On several occasions, he directly addressed the entity, particularly in the children’s nursery, where the disturbances were most intense.
-In one notable incident in early January 1717, he shouted, “Thou deaf and dumb devil, why dost thou frighten these children!?
+On several occasions, he addressed the entity directly, particularly in the children’s nursery, where the disturbances were most intense.
+In one important incident in early January 1717, he shouted, “Thou deaf and dumb devil, why dost thou frighten these children!?
 Come to me, come to my study… I am a man!”

 The spirit responded with knocking but did not cease, indicating that Samuel’s attempts to expel it were ineffective.
-He also attempted a form of exorcism, commanding the entity to leave, but this too had no immediate impact.
+He also attempted an exorcism, commanding the entity to leave, but this had no immediate effect.

 Local clergy and neighbors were aware of the disturbances, and some visited the rectory to witness the phenomena, though no formal inquiry was conducted, reflecting the era’s limited framework for investigating supernatural events.

-Susanna Wesley, while not leading investigations, contributed to the family’s efforts by observing and recording the events.
-She noted specific patterns, such as the recurring creaking sound at the northeast corner of the house every night around a quarter before ten, which she likened to a saw or windmill.
+Susanna Wesley, although not leading investigations, contributed to the family’s efforts by observing and documenting events.
+She noted specific patterns, such as the periodic creaking sound at the northeast corner of the house every night around a quarter before ten, which she likened to a saw or windmill.

 Her observations, combined with Samuel’s searches, suggest a systematic attempt to understand the phenomena, even if no conclusive explanation was found at the time.